 Shift Forks

 Shift forks move the synchronizers responsible for changing gears in a manual transmission into mesh with the desired gear.
 They typically serve two gear ranges.
-They lock one gear to the shaft when moved forward and the other gear when they're moved backward.
+They lock one gear to the shaft when moving forward and the other when moving backward.

-Shift forks are attached to the shift rail, and they slide into a groove in the synchronizer sleeve.
+Shift forks are attached to the shift rail and slide into a groove in the synchronizer sleeve.
 The synchronizer spins freely on the fork's two fingers.
-Most have smooth nylon pads that offer less resistance and noise while in operation.
+Most have smooth nylon pads offering less resistance and noise while operating.

 The groove in the synchronizer is made of a harder material than the fork; forks are typically made of an aluminum alloy.
 They sometimes need replacement because they wear where they fit into the synchronizer's outer sleeve.